korchasa/awesome-chatgpt/README.md

 - [ahmetbersoz/chatgpt-prompts-for-academic-writing](https://github.com/ahmetbersoz/chatgpt-prompts-for-academic-writing) (★3637 ) - A GitHub repository that provides a variety of ChatGPT prompts assisting users in academic writing tasks, including brainstorming research ideas, improving language, conducting literature reviews, and developing research plans.
 - [ai-boost/Awesome-GPTs](https://github.com/ai-boost/Awesome-GPTs) (★3183 ) - Awesome-GPTs is a curated repository of innovative GPT models on the OpenAI platform.
 - [ai-boost/awesome-prompts](https://github.com/ai-boost/awesome-prompts) (★5811 ) - This repository is a curated collection of top-rated ChatGPT prompts for various applications.
-- [awesome-assistants/awesome-assistants](https://github.com/awesome-assistants/awesome-assistants) (★0 HTML) - Awesome assistants is a curated repository of various AI assistants available to help users with their daily tasks.
 - [awesome-gptX/awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) (★1023 ) - An awe-inspiring collection of resources related to ChatGPT.
 - [billmei/every-chatgpt-gui](https://github.com/billmei/every-chatgpt-gui) (★3209 ) - A repository listing various front-end GUI clients for accessing the ChatGPT API.
 - [cedrickchee/awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) (★1082 ) - A curated repository of resources focused on NLP, specifically Transformer networks and related models.
-- [daveshap/ChatGPT_Custom_Instructions](https://github.com/daveshap/ChatGPT_Custom_Instructions) (★0 ) - This repository offers a collection of custom instructions that users can apply within ChatGPT.
 - [devisasari/awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) (★2008 ) - A curated list of amazing GPTs available in the GPT Store.
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) (★2274 ) - A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, tools, and more.
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) (★121356 HTML) - The 'Awesome ChatGPT Prompts' is a curated collection of prompts for the ChatGPT model.
 - [filipecalegario/awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) (★2722 ) - A curated list of Generative AI tools, works, models, and references.
-- [formulahendry/awesome-gpt](https://github.com/formulahendry/awesome-gpt) (★0 ) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
 - [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) (★8215 ) - The 'humanloop/awesome-chatgpt' is a curated collection of tools, APIs, demo projects, documentation, and tutorials related to ChatGPT and OpenAI's GPT-3.
 - [hyp1231/awesome-llm-powered-agent](https://github.com/hyp1231/awesome-llm-powered-agent) (★1895 ) - This repository is a curated collection of resources about LLM-powered agents, highlighting key papers, repositories, and methodologies.
 - [ikaijua/Awesome-AITools](https://github.com/ikaijua/Awesome-AITools) (★4721 ) - This project is a collection of various AI-related utilities and tools.
-- [imaurer/awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) (★0 ) - This project is a collection of resources dedicated to using Large Language Models (LLMs) for creating owned products and conducting reproducible research.
 - [luban-agi/Awesome-AIGC-Tutorials](https://github.com/luban-agi/Awesome-AIGC-Tutorials) (★4094 ) - Awesome AIGC Tutorials is a curated collection of tutorials and resources focused on Large Language Models, AI Painting, and related topics.
 - [mattnigh/ChatGPT3-Free-Prompt-List](https://github.com/mattnigh/ChatGPT3-Free-Prompt-List) (★2152 Ruby) - A comprehensive guide and framework for engineering prompts with the language model ChatGPT3, created by @mattnigh.
 - [microsoft/generative-ai-for-beginners](https://github.com/microsoft/generative-ai-for-beginners) (★74669 Jupyter Notebook) - A comprehensive course consisting of 21 lessons to guide beginners in building Generative AI applications.